How much should you Spend on an Engagement Ring?

 Since then, my wife and I have changed quite a bit.
 We’ve evolved.
 Material possessions mean next to nothing to us these days.
 We’ve spent a good part of the last year selling off about half of our possessions – many of which we were emotionally attached to at one time.

-At some point, I decided to cancel the $30/year jewelry coverage we had added on to our home insurance policy to cover the ring, in the event it were lost or stolen.
+At some point, we decided to cancel the $30/year jewelry coverage we had added on to our home insurance policy to cover the ring, in the event it were lost or stolen.
 If we lost it, it wouldn’t be the end of the world.
 We wouldn’t try to replace it with something nearly as pricey.
 So why pay insurance on it?

 I even went so far as to propose to my wife that if she ever decided she wanted to get rid of the ring (perhaps to unleash the $3,000 burden off her hand and shoulders), she had my support.
 It has nothing to do with the cost – we are doing well financially these days – rather, the glitzy piece of jewelry does not represent us anymore.
 Looking back, it never really did.
 Any old ring would have been good enough.